GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 gcloud auth login
 ```

+## Deploy Apigee components

-4. Deploy the Apigee resources necessary to create an integrated developer portal
+Next, let's deploy some Apigee resources necessary to create an integrated developer portal

 ```bash
 ./deploy-integrated-developer-portal.sh
 ```

-This script creates an API Proxy and API product.
+** NOTE: This script creates an API Proxy and API product.
 It does not, however, create the developer portal.
-We will create and test that manually.
+We will create and test that manually**

 ---
 ## Create Integrated Developer Portal

-You've successfully created a secured Apigee proxy.
-Now we need to create the integrated developer portal:
+You've successfully deployed a secured Apigee proxy.
+Now we need to provision the integrated developer portal:

 1. Access the portals page from the [Apigee homepage](https://apigee.google.com).
-Publish > Portals
+Make sure you are in the correct organization before navigating to Publish > Portals
 2. Click the +Portal button
 3. For name you can use "Sample Integrated Developer Portal".
 You can leave Description blank.